informalsystems/hermes-sdk/README.md

 When inspecting the [`Cargo.toml` manifest](./crates/relayer/relayer-components/Cargo.toml),
 you may notice that aside from the core CGP components definition, there is no use of any implementation-specific crates, such as `std` and `tokio`.
-This shows that the Hermes SDK is _fully abstract_, and can be instantiated with any concrete implementation.
+This shows that the core logic of Hermes SDK is _fully abstract_, and can be instantiated with any concrete implementation.

 Hermes SDK not only abstract over the concrete chain implementation, but also everything else, including error handling, logging, and async runtime.
-This means that one can easily build a custom IBC relayer that runs in restricted environment, such as on Wasm web applications, or sandboxed test environments such as [Kani](https://model-checking.github.io/kani/).
+This means that one can easily build a custom IBC relayer that runs in restricted environment, such as on Wasm web applications, or in sandboxed test environments such as [Kani](https://model-checking.github.io/kani/).

 ### Type-Safe Relaying